C. Courtney Joyner

-C. Courtney Joyner is an American author, screenwriter, director and occasional actor.
-He is also the cousin of actress Allison Mackie.
+C. Courtney Joyner is an American author, screenwriter, director, journalist and actor.
+He is the cousin of actress Allison Mackie.

 Author

 Among the books he has written are Shotgun, a western set in the 1880s, Six Guns and Sleigh Bells and Two Bit Kill.
 He is a regular columnist for True West Magazine and regularly contributes to The Round-Up, Western Writers of America's monthly magazine.
 He has twice been nominated for the Peacemaker award for Best Short Story.
 At one of the Western Writers of America conferences, chairman Paul Andrew Hutton and Johnny Boggs presented Joyner with an award for "Outstanding Service to Western Writers of America".

-In March 2021, Joyner appeared on episode 8 of the Ghost of Hollywood radio show to discuss his work on the film Class of 1999.
+In March 2021, Joyner appeared on episode 8 of The Ghost of Hollywood radio show to discuss his work on the film Class of 1999.